secretsquirrel/BDFProxy/README.md

 Wifi usage:

 		<Internet>----<mitmMachine>----<wifiPineapple>)))

+Testing:

+	Suppose you want to use your browser with Firefox and FoxyProxy to connect to test your setup.

+		Update your config as follows:
+		transparentProxy = False

+		Configure FoxyProxy to use BDFProxy as a proxy.
+		Default port in the config is 8080.

 ##Logging:
 We have it.
 The proxy window will quickly fill with massive amounts of cat links depending on the client you are testing.
 Use `tail -f proxy.log` to see what is getting patched and blocked by your blacklist settings.
 However, keep an eye on the main proxy window if you have chosen to patch binaries manually, things move fast and behind the scences there is multi-threading of traffic, but the intial requests and responses are locking for your viewing pleasure.